zisshh/minimal-portfolio/README.md

 # Thakur Divyansh — Portfolio

-A minimal, single-column developer portfolio (dark by default, with a light theme), inspired by the layout and feel of [siddz.com](https://siddz.com) — minus the component-library showcase.
+A minimal, single-column developer portfolio (dark by default, with a light theme), inspired by the layout and feel of minimalism.

 Built with **Next.js 16 (App Router) · TypeScript · Tailwind CSS v4 · Geist fonts**.